cncf/kubernetes-community-days/README.md

 * Failure to follow protocols
 * Conflict of dates
 * Failure to follow the CoC
+* International sanction limitations

+Due to international sanctions, there are limitations on supporting community events in certain regions.
+Those events will not follow our usual KCD support model, and are published here only for community awareness if they agree to abide by the KCD guidelines.

 STEP 2: Request to be added to the [kcd-organizers](https://cloud-native.slack.com/archives/GQ7D26NPQ) CNCF Slack channel.